“I love you.”

 Practicing NVC in this way leads to a thousand ways to say “I love you.”
 For the last year or so, I’ve been lucky to be experiencing this abundance of love regularly with my sweetheart.
 And it’s greatly contributed to the quality of our connection and yes, our love—sometimes in surprising ways.

 One of the first times I shared those sweet words, “I love you,” she asked me, “What does that mean right now?”
 That jolted me awake.
 To respond to her in a meaningful way meant I actually needed to check in with myself!
 What do those words mean to me?
-And not in general–what do they really mean to me, right now, in this moment?
+And not in general–what do they really mean to me, right now, at this moment?

 I was invited to start noticing: her reaching over when still asleep to put her arm around me, a momentary expression on her face, the way she would articulate a thought, talks with my cat, or simply the quality of her presence.
 So many ways to say, “I love you.”
 So many ways to receive and take in love!
 And what a gift to notice how I actually am feeling… be it warm, tickled, relaxed, amused, relaxed, energized, or surprised.